 Oh, so this is how Big Ben looks like when it became a Small Ben.
 This small one looks as amazing as the big one.
-I think this miniature is the best one from what I've found there, as it looks exactly like the real one, locating beside the river.
+We believe this miniature is the best one from what we've found there, as it looks exactly like the real one, locating beside the river.

 The Windmill in Zaandam, Netherlands

-I'm sure you can find windmill everywhere around the world.
-However, I can tell this one is definitely from Zaandam, Netherlands at my first sight since I have seen one in my life.
+We are sure you can find windmill everywhere around the world.
+However, we can tell this one is definitely from Zaandam, Netherlands at our first sight since we have seen one in our life.
 It's so iconic and has its own Holland style that you would never misrecognise it.

 Nyhavn in Copenhagen, Denmark

-I guess I know which one you would vote for.
-The mini one doesn't look impressive to me.
-It looks so different to the real one that I almost couldn't recognise it.
+We know which one you would vote for.
+The mini one doesn't look very impressive to us.
+It looks so different to the real one that we almost couldn't recognise it.
 The miniature isn't as colourful and detailed as the real one.
 This mini version of Nyhavn is quite disappointing...

 The Grand Place in Brussels, Belgium

 This place was too huge for a picture!
-So I was glad that I took a picture of this miniature so that I have an image of the whole Grand Place.
+So we were glad that we took a picture of this miniature so that we have an image of the whole Grand Place.
 This is one of the must-go attractions in Brussel not only because of its historical architecture but also the location.
 It's right in the middle of city centre so you have no chance to miss it when you visit Brussels!

 The Atomium in Brussels, Belgium

-One question, can you tell me the name of the castle from the above picture?
+One question, could you tell us the name of the castle from the above picture?
 Hint: it's a castle.
-HAHA!